aicjofs/zclassic-swing-wallet-ui/README.md

    ```
    user@centos:~/build-dir$ sudo yum install java-1.8.0-openjdk git ant
    ```
-   The name of the JDK package (`java-1.8.0-openjdk`) may very depending on the Linux system, so you need to check it if name `java-1.8.0-openjdk` is not accepted.
+   The name of the JDK package (`java-1.8.0-openjdk`) may vary depending on the Linux system, so you need to check it, if name `java-1.8.0-openjdk` is not accepted.
    If you have some other Linux distribution, please check your relevant documentation on installing Git, JDK and Ant.
 The commands `git`, `java`, `javac` and `ant` need to be startable from command line before proceeding with build.